ESPResSo++ 2.0: Advanced methods for multiscale molecular simulation: Development workflow

 If all conditions are matched then the pull request can be accepted.
 In addition, we use CI to build different pieces of documentation including the website, the Doxygen~\cite{doxygen} documentation of the code and a pdf of the user's guide.
 The newly generated documentation is automatically deployed to \href{http://espressopp.github.io/}{http://espressopp.github.io/}.
 This documentation is available to the developer to support the usage of the most recent development version.
 This continuous deployment allows to not waste any time using the possibly outdated documentation of the last release.
 Moreover, the latest master version is deployed and released to Docker Hub for users who prefer to test ESPResSo++ without building it themselves.

 The release versions of ESPResSo++ follow the idea of semantic versioning~\cite{PrestonWerner} and the releases workflow ties into it very easily.
-In a nutshell, fixes and small new features, which don't change the application interface can go into "stable" and hence only trigger a minor release, while big refactors that introduce a new feature or break backward compatibility of the application interface go into a major release.
+In a nutshell, fixes and small new features that don't change the application interface can go into "stable" and hence only trigger a minor release, while big refactors that introduce a new feature or break backward compatibility of the application interface go into a major release.
 After each major release, a {\em stable} branch is created and git tags on that branch mark the individual minor releases.
 Bugs and hotfixes are merged (via the same pull request workflow) into the stable branch directly.
 If necessary, the stable branch is merged into the master branch occasionally to include all fixes into the master branch as well.
+Here, we present version 2.0 of the package.

+Moreover, in the spirit of reproducibility, we have deposited the release on the zenodo.org respository\cite{espp_zenodo}.